jdanielmourao/obsidian-sanctum/README.md

 ## Feedback & Contributions
 If you encounter an issue, or would like to contribute to this theme, don't hesitate to submit an issue or raise a PR.
 You can also message me on [Discord](https://discord.com/invite/veuWUTm) @jdaniel or on the [Obsidian Forums](https://forum.obsidian.md/u/jdanielmourao/summary).

-## Disclaimer
-The following theme significantly alters Obsidian's original css, and so is prone to breaking upon new Obsidian updates, as well as being incompatible with custom css snippets.
-It is also in a very early stage of development, and so quick and sometimes drastic changes may be expected in the near future.
-Having said that, any and every piece of feedback is appreciated!
-More customization options will be available in the future.

 ## Support
 If you enjoy my work and would like to support it, you may click the icons below, or the links on the right side of this repository.